aljedaxi/zettel/pages/organizational cybernetics.md

 ### Meeting map
 - find who has influence
 - write the names of the participants, in a circle
-- whenever someone speaks, put a tally below their name -
+- whenever someone speaks, put a tally below their name and draw an arrow from them to the person they're addressing